Prasan-1/zepto-master/README.md

 ﻿# zepto-master

-# This is my Secondary Githuib account, Primary one is https://github.com/Pra-San
+# This is my Secondary Github account, Primary one is https://github.com/Pra-San